 Homeowner may save up to $2,000 in Federal tax credits on select systems.
 It is the homeowner's responsibility to consult with tax advisors on eligibility.
-Valid at participating ARS® Network locations.
-Not valid for third party, new construction or commercial customers, tune-ups, with any other offers, discounts or prior sales.
-See service center for details.
-Coupon required at time of service.
-Void if copied or transferred and where prohibited.
+Valid at participating ARS/Rescue Rooter Network locations.
+May not be valid for third party, new construction, or commercial customers, with any other offers, discounts, or on prior sales.
+Call service center for details.
+Void where prohibited.
 Any other use may constitute fraud.
 Cash value $.001.
-Offer Expires 12/31/2022.
+Offer expires 09/30/2023.

 License # 7113540